Hello, dear unicorn lovers. Today, I´m going to talk about unicorns in the Middle Ages.

-Imagine a world with knights in their shiny armors, mighty castles, fierce dragons and graceful maidens.
+Imagine a world with knights in their shiny armors, mighty castles, fierce dragons, and graceful maidens.
 The next thing you’ll probably think of is a noble unicorn lured by a young maiden.
-Unicorns are an essential part of the medieval mythology.
+Unicorns are an essential part of medieval mythology.

 What Was the Medieval Unicorn Like?

 In the Middle Ages, the unicorn was described as a wild animal living in a forest.
 It didn’t have the horse-like appearance of the modern-day unicorn.
 The medieval unicorn looked more like a one-horned goat than a horse.
 It often had a goat’s beard as well.